jpmorris/data_science_consultant_lessons/lectures/010-sql/010-01-sql-primer.md

 ## A Note
 This primer is made for beyond the basics, and written for someone who has used SQL before.
 If you are new to SQL, you may want to start with a more basic primer.
-This primer is PostgreSQL specific, but most of the information is applicable to other SQL databases.
+This primer is PostgreSQL specific, but much of the information is applicable to other SQL databases.

 # General Tips
 - Try and find a tool with close-to-infinite history.
 You will want to revisit old queries.
 - Consider pulling data to pandas as part of a pipeline as it is generally faster to work with data in memory.
   - If you are memory constrained, SQL generally doesn't have memory constraints as it is disk-based.
+  - Our results show a difference of hours vs minutes for some queries.
 - If your queries take a long time to complete you may need clean information used by the query planner.
   - Run `VACUUM FULL <tablename>`
+- `ANALYZE` your tables after big inserts, it will keep your queries optimized
+- Some clients, like pgadmin, will return **client-side** errors if the query is too large **for the client**.
+This is not a server-side error.
+If you write your query results to a table the query will complete.

 # Relational Data Model
 - SQL
  - Different Dialects
   - PostgreSQL
   - MySQL
   - MariaDB
   - SQLite
   - Oracle
   - SQL Server
   - DB2
  - Is a declarative language vs imperative
   - "What you want" vs "How to get it"
+  - SQL is Declarative
+  - Declarative makes sense for data table operations, don't want to program your own queries you use often like `SELECT`
+  - However, the language is constrained, it's hard properly 'program' in pure SQL without the SQL-programming extensions like PL/pgSQL
+    - Incidentally, SQL **is** turring complete system[^1]
+      - **Turing complete** - a system that can simulate a Turing machine.
+By Turing Equivalence this means one language can perform any algorithm that another can.
+A collelary is that a language can perform any task another can (resources notwithstanding).

 ## Other models - NoSQL
 There are many other databases that don't use SQL.